 The MA People Management and Development programme will be offered in Part-time (2 years) study mode only.
 The programme will consist of four compulsory modules that students will complete over an academic year.
-Yearlong modules will provide students with more time to assimilate the subject matter in each module.
+Year long modules will provide students with more time to assimilate the subject matter in each module.
 A range of 15 credit modules will be available as optional modules.
 These will typically last for one term.
-In addition to these modules, candidates will complete a 60 credit contextual applied dissertation module that will result in the submission a research report on an approved topic.
+In addition to these modules, candidates will complete a 60-credit contextual applied dissertation module that will result in the submission of a research report on an approved topic.
 A variety of learning, teaching and assessment strategies are employed in order to enhance the student experience and ensure that as wide a range as possible of appropriate skills and learning outcomes are met.

-Below are the modules that you will study in the MA People Management and Development programme.
+These are the modules that you will study in the MA People Management and Development programme.

 Principles of People Management and Development (0 Credits) - Compulsory

 The module aims to encourage students to develop a strong sense of self-awareness and of their strengths and weaknesses as managers and colleagues.
-It seeks to develop students’ professional practice and its application in ways which ensure successful people management, development practice and effective leadership.
+It seeks to develop students’ professional practice and its application in ways, which ensure successful people management, development practice and effective leadership.

 Metrics, Analytics and Data (30 Credits) - Compulsory